 If you have a weekly calendar that you use, have your kids sit nearby as you fill it out and purposefully ask them what they have coming up.
 This helps them take ownership of their schedule (even if you know the answer to this simple question).

-6. Put long range assignment due dates on the calendar.
+6. Put long-range assignment due dates on the calendar.

 When filling out the calendar, if your child has a project that is going to take a while, put the due date on the calendar.
-This assures you AND them, that it will get done.
-It is a helpful reminder to the child that working ahead is a tool that they will use the rest of their life!
+This assures you AND them that it will get done.
+It is a helpful reminder to the child that working ahead is a tool that they will use for the rest of their life!

 7. Finally, have your child pack their school bag the night before.

 Working in a school, it is amazing the number of items that are forgotten at home each day!
 Help your child think about the day ahead and what they might need.
 Don’t tell them – ask them.
-This again, gives ownership.
+This again gives ownership.
 Also, have a consistent place where they can keep their school bag, instrument, lunch, etc.

 What is your #1 way to help your kids get organized?

-Organizing, simplifying, and DIY have become a way of life for Kristin, who enjoys them so much that she can’t help but blog about them at Organizing Life With Less.
+Organizing, simplifying, and DIY has become a way of life for Kristin, who enjoys them so much that she can’t help but blog about them at Organizing Life With Less.
 Join her in her journey to find inspiration and motivation to organize your life with less!